New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Regularized Kaluza-Klein reduction for

 Now, varying the matter action with respect to $A$, considering the scalar field of the subsection (\ref{subsection}) as the matter source, we obtain

 Defining the total action as $S=S_{_{\mbox{reg}}} +S_{m}$ and using Eqs. \eqref{delta1} and \eqref{delta2}, the variational principle tells us that

 providing the following field equation

-which coincides with Eq. \eqref{oneE} found via Glavan's procedure \cite{newGB}.
+which coincides with Eq. \eqref{oneE} found via Glavan and Lin procedure \cite{newGB}.
 Now, to find the other field equation, we must trace Eq. \eqref{fe}\footnote{As discussed in Section \ref{general}, the trace of Eq. \eqref{fe} is well-defined in the limit $\mathcal{D}\rightarrow 4$ or $\epsilon\rightarrow 0$ and for the Kaluza-Klein regularization method such an equation holds, see \cite{Lu}. } and take the limit $\mathcal{D}\rightarrow 4$ or $\epsilon\rightarrow 0$, then we arrive at

 combining with Eq. \eqref{A9}, one has